AMID Logo E-BAY Logo

 Mixing different types of shipping units

-Depending on shipping, it is sometimes a good idea to ship freight in different shipping units.
-That means that you can palletize and shrink-wrap smaller shipping boxes, crate most valuable or fragile items, and leave oversized items loose.
-This approach can give you peace of mind about your shipped goods' safety and save gross chargeable volume in your international shipping from the USA.
+Depending on the circumstances of your international shipping, it is sometimes a good idea to ship in different packing units.
+That means you can palletize and shrink-wrap smaller items, crate most valuable or fragile items, and leave oversized items loose.
+This approach can give you peace of mind about the safety of your shipped goods and save gross chargeable volume in your international shipping from the USA.

 Share